butterops/butterops.github.io/content/_index.md

 ---
 title : "Make your passion, your next venture"
-description: "Group of developers, creating world class open-sourced products and helping fellow devs, to grow their side projects into sustainable startups."
+description: "We're a group of developers, creating world class open-sourced products and helping fellow devs, to grow their side projects into sustainable startups."
-lead: "Group of developers, creating world class open-sourced products and helping fellow devs, to grow their side projects into sustainable startups."
+lead: "We're a group of developers, creating world class open-sourced products and helping fellow devs, to grow their side projects into sustainable startups."
 date: 2020-10-06T08:47:36+00:00
 lastmod: 2020-10-06T08:47:36+00:00
 draft: false